What Are The Benefits Of Oneworld Sapphire? The Alliance’s Mid-Tier Status

 • I’d say Star Alliance Gold is a little more valuable, since it’s the top-tier status for the alliance; while perks can’t compare to oneworld Emerald, you do sometimes get check-in with first class, and sometimes get access to better-than-business-class lounges

-• I find SkyTeam Elite Plus is just not competitive with other tiers; for example, SkyTeam Elite Plus members with non-US airlines don’t even get lounge access when traveling domestically within the US, while elite members with oneworld and Star Alliance do
+• I find SkyTeam Elite Plus is just not competitive with other tiers; for example, SkyTeam Elite Plus members with non-US airlines only get lounge access when traveling domestically in limited circumstances, while elite members with oneworld and Star Alliance get that on a much more widespread basis

 I think Star Alliance Gold is a bit more valuable than oneworld Sapphire